 - a Flight Radiotelephony Operators licenced (FRTOL) (Ref CAP 804, Section 6)

-- demonstrated language proficiency (Ref CAP 804, Section 4, Part M)
+- demonstrated language proficiency (only required for FRTOL or Instrument Rating) (Ref CAP 804, Section 4, Part M)

 - a current Part-MED LAPL medical certificate (minimum) (Ref CAP 804, Section 4, Part N)